erober416/raycast-engine/README.md

 snail.bmp
 money.bmp
 ```
 The first line specifies the number of textures available (1-9).
 The rest of the file specifies the relative path of these texture files.
+The first of these lines is also the texture used for floor and ceiling casting.
 This project **only** supports bitmap files without alpha channel.